jivimberg/jivimberg.github.io/source/_posts/2018-12-01-interviewing-in-silicon-valley.markdown

 ## LeetCode

 The other thing I used to practice daily was **[LeetCode][22]**.
-There are a number of sites you can use to practice (here’s a [video comparing the most well-known][23]), I went with LeetCode because it was **explicitly designed for technical interviews** and **it has support for [Kotlin][24]**.
+There are a number of sites you can use to practice (here’s a [video comparing the most well-known][23]); I went with LeetCode because it was **explicitly designed for technical interviews** and **it has support for [Kotlin][24]**.

 One thing I like about LeetCode is that it **provides tests results after submission** so you can figure out what you did wrong.
 Another useful feature is that it ranks your submission based on performance so you can see how well you did, compared to other solutions.

 {% img center /images/posts/2018-12-22/leetcode-submission.png 750 ‘Leetcode submission comparison’ %}

-Where it falls short is in the solution explanation. **Only a small fraction of the problems have [official articles covering the solution][25] and the different approaches it can be solved.** For the rest of them, you’ll have to resort to the discussion forum, in the hopes that somebody there posted their answer, and his code is readable.
+Where it falls short is in the solution explanation. **Only a small fraction of the problems have [official articles covering the solution][25] and the different alternative implementations.** For the rest of them, you’ll have to resort to the discussion forum, in the hopes that somebody there posted his/her answer, and the code is readable.

 I **didn’t pay for the premium account** and **didn’t try the _System Design_ questions**, so can’t comment on that.